 IRA revocation.
-If a traditional IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)), the distribution from the IRA must be reported.
-In addition, Form 5498, IRA Contribution Information, must be filed to report any regular or rollover contribution to the IRA that is revoked.
+If a traditional or Roth IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)), the distribution from the IRA must be reported.
+In addition, Form 5498, IRA Contribution Information, must be filed to report any regular, rollover, or IRA conversion contributions to an IRA that is revoked.